codemonger-io/codemonger/cdk/README.md

 ```

 Note that a qualifier is included in an S3 bucket name, so you have to use only characters allowed for S3 bucket names; e.g., capital letters are not allowed.
-And it must be at most 10-character-long.
+And it must be at most 10 characters long.

 ### Provisioning the toolkit stack